A young woman uses her credit card to get money from an ATM.

 Using your Discover card for a cash advance

-You can get a cash advance with any Discover Card at over 500,000 ATMs or from participating banks and credit unions.
+You can get a cash advance with any Discover Card from participating banks, ATMs, and credit unions.
 You can also deposit cash from your Discover Card directly into your checking account, and you may be eligible to request checks online.

 Will a cash advance hurt your credit score?